-The Hardy spaces and the Hardy norms are helpful for defining the characteristics of linear systems in signal processing.
-For example, the stationarity condition on linear systems is represented with the unweighted Hardy norm of the transfer functions:
+Hardy spaces and the associated Hardy norms can play a fundamental role in characterizing linear systems in signal processing.
+For instance, the stationarity condition of a linear system can be expressed with the unweighted Hardy norm of its transfer function:

-and this condition means that the transfer functions of stationary filters are functions in the unweighted Hardy space.
+and this condition indicates that the transfer functions of stationary filters are functions in the unweighted Hardy space.

-Additionally, the concepts of the Hardy spaces and the Hardy norms can be applied to parameter estimation processes of linear systems.
-The $H^p$-norms are adopted for defining the distance between two transfer functions in order to find the optimal system parameters $\boldsymbol{\xi}^*$ under constraints:
+Additionally, the concepts of the Hardy spaces and the Hardy norms are applicable to the parameter estimation of linear systems.
+The $H^p$-norms can be used to define the distance between two transfer functions, facilitating the identification of optimal system parameters $\boldsymbol{\xi}^*$ under given constraints $\mathcal{C}$:

 where $\hat{h}$ is the target transfer function and $\mathcal{C}$ is the parameter set satisfying the constraints.
-One of the applications is $H^{\infty}$-optimization in control theory \cite{chui1997discrete}.
+A notable application is $H^{\infty}$-optimization in control theory \cite{chui1997discrete}.

-As generalization, we introduce a composite function $f$ of an smooth transformation $\phi$ and a transfer function $h$ such that $f=\phi\circ h:\mathbb{D}\to \mathbb{C}$ and $f$ is analytic in the unit disk $\mathbb{D}$.
+As generalization, we introduce a composite function $f$ of a smooth transformation $\phi$ and a transfer function $h$ such that $f=\phi\circ h:\mathbb{D}\to \mathbb{C}$ where $f$ is analytic in the unit disk $\mathbb{D}$.
 The weighted Hardy norm of a linear system described by $f$ is given by

 where $f_s$ is the $s$-th Fourier coefficient of $f=\phi\circ h$.